LuviKunG/LuviConsole/Assets/LuviConsole/README.md

 ## How to use?

-Check out the README in [repository](https://github.com/LuviKunG/LuviConsole).
+Please check out the README in this [repository](https://github.com/LuviKunG/LuviConsole).